threecuptea/spark2_emr/README.md

    The performance improves a lot.
 It only executes file scan once.
 That's in job 1.
 The rest of jobs re-use cache().

 2. Automate the creation of EMR Spark cluster and the deployment of FlightSample with aws-cli (A big step).
-   The sample script is in scripts/aws_create_cluster_deploy_flight.sh).
-Furthermore, I enhance it to generic (scripts/create_emr_cluster_deploy_app_tuning2.sh) so that I can re-use it in recommend and other projects.
+    Furthermore, I enhance it to be generic (scripts/create_emr_cluster_deploy_app_tuning2.sh) so that I can re-use it in recommend and other projects.
 It is followed by emr_adhoc.py to retrieve the cluster state and download the result output when steps are completed.